fflch/ojs-block_additionalurl/README.md

-A moodle plugin that creates a additional URL for articles.
+A ojs plugin that creates a additional URL for articles.

 Example.
 The URL: